 The eligibility index is the combination of a high school grade point average and a test score on either the American College Test (ACT) or the Scholastic Assessment Test (SAT I).
 For admission beginning in fall 2004, we will compute a grade point average on the comprehensive pattern of college preparatory courses taken during the final three years of high school study.
 CSUF may offer you early, provisional admission based on work completed through the junior year of high school and planned for your senior year.
-You can calculate the index by multiplying a grade point average by 800 and adding a total score on the SAT I. Or, if you took the ACT, multiply the grade point average by 200 and add ten times the composite score from the ACT.
+You can calculate the index by multiplying a grade point average by 800 and adding a total score on the mathematics and critical reading scores of the SAT.
+Or, if you took the ACT, multiply the grade point average by 200 and add tent times the composite score from the ACT.
 California high school graduates (or legal residents of California for tuition purposes) need a minimum index of 2900 using the SAT I or 694 using the ACT; the table on the next page shows the combinations of test scores and averages required.
+For admission to terms during the 2009-2010 college year, the university has no current plans to include the writing scores from either of the admissions tests in the computation of the CSU Eligibility Index.